canzalo/Issue-Tracking/README.md

 This component accepts props repo, expanded and onToggled. repo is the object with repository data, expanded is true if this component is expanded (to view issues), and onToggled is a callback that will be fired on expanding or shrinking the component.

--you can see how repo is unpacked into <i>name</i>, descriptionHTML, login, and totalStarCount.
+<br>-you can see how repo is unpacked into <i>name</i>, descriptionHTML, login, and totalStarCount.
 These are later used to render the info.
 Since <b>descriptionHTML</b> is an HTML string, we use dangerouslySetInnerHTML to render it.

-- To display the Repository component, we need to make some adjustments to the RepositoryList in RepositoryList.js:
+<br>- To display the Repository component, we need to make some adjustments to the RepositoryList in RepositoryList.js: